A Broad Overview of Microsoft Online Video Editor

 Tools & Software

-Depending on how you plan to utilize Microsoft Online Video Editor, you might need platforms that support features like:
+Depending on how you plan to utilize Microsoft Online Video Editor, you might need applications that offer features like:

 - Basic Editing Functions: Cutting, trimming, splicing, or rearranging footage.